 There a wide range of services that can help employers address the wellbeing services that employees need now and into the future.
 Employees need to have the reassurance that their employers care about them.

 Companies like Busy Bees Benefits can provide services such as Employee Assistance Programmes (EAP), which gives access to information and counselling services, or we can help employees with their financial wellbeing through education support and access to accessible loans and salary advances.
-Other benefits include discount vouchers for grocery and online shopping, virtual GP services, or cycle to work.
+Other benefits include retail discounts for online shopping, virtual GP services, or cycle to work.

 In terms of our EAP, we would normally expect to see a split of 65% of all cases being for emotional support and 35% of all cases being for work/life practical services.
 Workplace issues would also be a major contributing factor to employees making use of the EAP helpline due to workplace stress, anxiety, depression, overload, breakdown in relationships in the workplace.
 Since COVID-19, and as a lot of employees workload has either stopped or been reduced considerably, the number of workplace support cases we have seen in the last 2-months has reduced drastically, but this has led to an increase in calls / cases in other areas.